MLH/mlh-hackathon-nodejs-mongodb-starter/README.md

 To get started, install NPM and MongoDB Community Server on your local computer if you don't have them already.
 [Here](https://docs.mongodb.com/manual/administration/install-community/) is a guide to install MongdoDB on any major platform (Windows, Mac, Linux)

-If you're on Windows, follow this [tutorial](http://sysadmindata.com/set-mongodb-path-windows/) that would be relevant for Step 4.
+If you're on **Windows**:
+1. Follow this [tutorial](http://sysadmindata.com/set-mongodb-path-windows/) that would be relevant for Step 4.

-**Note:** The tutorial's example uses version 3.4 of MongoDB, make sure you type the version that is installed on your computer.
+2. **Note:** The tutorial's example uses version 3.4 of MongoDB, make sure you type the version that is installed on your computer.
 If you're not sure what version you have, you can check here:

 ```
 C:\Program Files\MongoDB\Server